Notice of Pre-AIA or AIA Status

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-Claim(s) 1, 4-7 and 17 are rejected under 35 U.S.C.
-103 as being unpatentable over Clarke (US20110237666 A1) in view of Chanet (J Nutr 2017;147:2262–71) and Kouw (J Nutr 2017;147:2252–61).
+Claim(s) 1, 4-7, 10-11 and 13-14 and 17 are rejected under 35 U.S.C.
+103 as being unpatentable over Clarke (US20110237666 A1) in view of Chanet (J Nutr 2017;147:2262–71), Kouw (J Nutr 2017;147:2252–61),Andreux (WO2017036993 A, cited in Applicant’s IDS) and Plecko (Pediatr Res 52: 301–306, 2002).

-Regarding claims 1 and 4,Clarke teaches administration of 3 hydroxybutyl 3 hydroxybutryate (ketone monoester), which is hydrolysed in vivo to yield B-hydroxybutyrate, a ketone body (see paragraph 0045, abstract).
+Regarding claims 1 and 4,Clarke teaches administration of 3 hydroxy butyl 3 hydroxybutryate (ketone monoester), which is hydrolysed in vivo to yield B-hydroxybutyrate, a ketone body (see paragraph 0045, abstract).
 Clarke teaches administration to geriatric patients and those with muscle impairment and fatigue (see paragraph 0036, claim 9).
 Applicant’s own specification identifies elderly/aging patients and muscle impairment as individuals in need of autophagy induction.
 Clarke further discloses feeding regiments in which protein accounts for 26-27% of dietary energy (Tables 1 and 3) along with the ketone ester.
 From Table 3, Clarke teaches 26.9% protein of total calories which corresponds to 6.7gram protein/100 kcal.

-Regarding claim 7, Clarke expressly discloses administering the ketone ester to elderly/geriatric patients (see paragraph 0036, claim 9).
+Regarding claim 7, Clarke expressly discloses administering to elderly/geriatric patients (see paragraph 0036, claim 9).
 Geriatric individuals are inherently recognized in the art as being a risk of developing sarcopenia or frailty due to age associated muscle decline.
 Clarke further discloses treatment of muscle impairment and fatigue (see paragraph 0036).

 Kouw teaches protein supplementation wherein the protein is administered in a beverage at 100 energy % of the beverage (see “experimental protocol”, “Subjects ingested the beverage that contained….”
 And “production of intrinsically labeled protein and tracer infusion”) and stimulation of muscle protein synthesis (see conclusion).
 Regarding claims 4 and 17, Kouw teaches greater than 9 gm protein/100 kcal given 100% energy percent is from protein.

-However, Andreux discloses a method of treating a muscle related pathological condition including sarcopenia and age-related sarcopenia (claims 17-18), muscle fatigue (claim 18), age related muscle fatigue (claim 18) comprising administering a composition comprising urolithin (see abstract and claims 1-2, which is a known autophagy inducer as evidenced by Applicant’s specification, paragraph 007, claim 2) and a source of high protein (see claims 1-5, abstract, Figure 1 description).
+Andreux discloses a method of treating a muscle related pathological condition including sarcopenia and age-related sarcopenia (claims 17-18), muscle fatigue (claim 18), age related muscle fatigue (claim 18) comprising administering a composition comprising urolithin (see abstract and claims 1-2, which is a known autophagy inducer as evidenced by Applicant’s specification, paragraph 007, claim 2) and a source of high protein (see claims 1-5, abstract, Figure 1 description).
+Regarding instant claims 10-11 and 13, Andreux teaches wherein the protein is casein (see Table 5, a whey protein) which is from an animal source and in particular a milk protein and an unhydrolyzed protein and also whey protein isolates and concentrates (see claim 9).

 Regarding instant claim 12, Andreux teaches wherein at least 50% of the protein is casein (see Table 5, 100% of protein).